- View the glossary in Spanish

 Coinsurance is different from co-payment.
 Co-payments are usually a flat fee paid at the time of service, and coinsurance is paid after the insurance company pays their percentage of the cost.
 (See Co-payment)

-Co-payment/Co-pay: People with health insurance may have to pay for part of their health care services.
-One way is with a co-payment, which is a fixed amount you pay for some health care services.
+Co-payment/Co-pay: A fixed amount you pay for some health care services.
 You usually pay a co-pay when you get the service.
 The amount may change for different types of care.
-For example, you might pay $15 when you go in for a doctor’s visit and $30 when you go to the emergency room.
+For example, your co-pay might be $15 when you go in for a doctor’s visit and $30 when you go to the emergency room.

 Co-payment is different from coinsurance.
 Coinsurance is paid after the insurance company pays its percentage of the cost.
 Co-payments are usually a flat fee paid at the time of service.
 (See Coinsurance)